Facilities and equipment

 For more information see the terms and conditions (PDF, 42KB).

-If you have finished your research higher degree studies and you were issued with your laptop more than 18 months ago, you are entitled to keep the laptop but University issued software must be removed.
+If you have finished your research degree studies and you were issued with your laptop more than 18 months ago, you are entitled to keep the laptop but University issued software must be removed.

 - a desk and chair and dedicated workspace